mdaffin/disconnected.systems/content/blog/2017-03-04-pi-zero-w-rover-setup.md

 After you have gotten the pi up and running and connected to a wifi network or otherwise have a shell running on it we can start to get it moving.

-The hardware pwm pins are controlled by the sys filesystem, specifically located at `/sys/class/pwm/pwmchip0`.
+The hardware pwm pins are controlled by the sys filesystem located at `/sys/class/pwm/pwmchip0`.
 Before we can do anything we must enable the pwm channels, this can be done by writing the channel we want to enable to the `export` file.
 Enable both channels with